marnovandermaas/ibex/README.md

 Ibex offers several configuration parameters to meet the needs of various application scenarios.
 The options include two different choices for the architecture of the multiplier and divider unit, as well as the possibility to drop the support for the "M" extension completely.
 In addition, the "E" extension can be enabled when opting for a minimum-area configuration.
+(Note this is not compatible with CHERI - at least one instruction explicitly uses register number 31 to return a value)

 This core was initially developed as part of the [PULP platform](https://wwww.pulp-platform.org) under the name "Zero-riscy" \[[1](https://doi.org/10.1109/PATMOS.2017.8106976)\], and has been